-Prof. John E. Eriksson (PhD) is the Interim Director General of Euro-BioImaging ERIC.
+Prof. John E. Eriksson (PhD) is the Director General of Euro-BioImaging ERIC.
 Prof. Eriksson has made key discoveries especially related to intermediate filaments and signaling, coining the concept of intermediate filaments being able to act as signaling organizers and signal modulators.
 He has been one of the key persons involved in the establishment of Euro-BioImaging and has longstanding experience in a broad range of imaging technologies and infrastructures.

 Since its inception in 1994, the Sistonen Lab aims at revealing the fundamental mechanisms that regulate gene expression and chromatin structure in response to intracellular and environmental signals.
 We have demonstrated that heat shock transcription factors (HSFs) act as integrators in cell stress, reproduction, and cancer.

 Preethy Paul, Ph.D, is a Senior Researcher in the Eriksson lab.
 She is a cell biologist and has extensive experience in developing natural compounds and small molecules for HPV mediated diseases.
 She has been working in the HPV project for almost a decade and has 3 patents related to developing of compounds/plant extracts for HPV mediated diseases.

 Silvia is a Senior Researcher and joined the HPV Horizon team in September 2021.
 Her main interests are on the molecular mechanisms of viral-induced oncogenesis and virus-host interactions.
 Besides working on the molecular mechanism of action of the Anisomelic acid and its derivatives, Silvia will also work on the pathogenesis of Epstein-Barr virus associated gastric cancer.